gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 To make it easier to get a GitLab instance up and running with the minimum number of commands, `omnibus-gitlab` supports the use of an environment variable `EXTERNAL_URL` during the package installation.
-On detecting the presence of this environment variable, its value will be written as `external_url` in the `gitlab.rb` file as part of package installation (or upgrade).
+On detecting the presence of this environment variable, its value is written as `external_url` in the `gitlab.rb` file as part of package installation (or upgrade).

 NOTE:
 `EXTERNAL_URL` environment variable only affects installation/upgrade
 of packages.
-For regular `sudo gitlab-ctl reconfigure` runs, the value present in `/etc/gitlab/gitlab.rb` will be used.
+For regular `sudo gitlab-ctl reconfigure` runs, the value present in `/etc/gitlab/gitlab.rb` is used.

 NOTE:
-As part of package updates, if you have `EXTERNAL_URL` variable set inadvertently, it will replace the existing value in `/etc/gitlab/gitlab.rb` without any warning.
+As part of package updates, if you have `EXTERNAL_URL` variable set inadvertently, it replaces the existing value in `/etc/gitlab/gitlab.rb` without any warning.
 So, it is recommended not to set the variable globally, but pass it specifically to the installation command: